TaxAct Review 2024: A Solid and Frugal Tax Filing Option

 If an error means you get a smaller refund or larger tax bill than you should have, the company will reimburse you for additional taxes and penalties owed due to its mistake up to $100,000, as well as refund your TaxAct fees.

-This $100,000 guarantee extends to those who are audited after filing with TaxAct.
-You can submit “reasonable,” documented, audit-related expenses, and the company will reimburse you, again, up to $100,000.
+This $100K guarantee extends to those who are audited after filing with TaxAct.
+You can submit audit-related expenses that are documented and deemed reasonable and the company will reimburse you, again, up to $100,000.

 Finally, if you’re not totally satisfied with your TaxAct product for any reason, you can discontinue using it before completing your return and paying the fee.
 You can request a full refund within 30 days of receipt to get your money back.
 You can’t get a refund after you’ve printed or e-filed your return.